First Ryzen 7 2700X And Ryzen 5 2600 Review Hits The Net

 Infinity Fabric, Cache & Memory Latency and Bandwidth

-We've used SiSoftware's Sandra Business Platinum version and its novel Processor Multi-Core Efficiency test to measure Infinity Fabric latency in the past.
+We use SiSoftware's Sandra Business Platinum version and its novel Processor Multi-Core Efficiency test to measure Infinity Fabric latency.
 The speed of AMD's Infinity Fabric is tied to the memory clock rate, so improvements yield performance advantages in workloads sensitive to memory latency, like gaming.

 Our test results aren't directly comparable to SiSoft's, largely because this test is extremely sensitive and requires similar hardware platforms for testing.
 In either case, SiSoft measured appreciable reductions in Infinity Fabric latency across the board.
 SiSoft also measured a 15% improvement in multi-core bandwidth over the Ryzen 7 1700X.